It's not really that complicated.

 Agartha Background Info

-The world of Agartha was created by a group of amethyst dragons.
-They used magic to create a world within a world, bigger on the inside than it was on the outside.
-From the outside it is a small desolate planet at the fringes of the Empire, not even worth noticing.
-Inside it contains many different types of environments, even an artificial ‘sun’.
-Many ‘lost’ civilizations make their home inside Agartha.
-Underwater cities, desert tribes, mysterious jungle temples, remote mountain fortresses and more can all be found within this unusual world along with races of all descriptions.
-It has been many centuries since Agartha was formed and much of this history has been lost.
+The world of Agartha was created by a group of amethyst dragons, the survivors of the destruction of their original homeworld, Ianthe.
+They created it as a safe haven to hide away from their enemies, along with their allies.
+They used epic magics to create a world within a world, bigger on the inside than it was on the outside.
+From the outside it was a small, desolate planet at the fringes of the Empire, not even worth noticing.
+Inside it contained many different types of environments, even an artificial ‘sun’ which was tended by the firebirds who made their home there.
+Many ‘lost’ civilizations made their home inside Agartha.
+Underwater cities, desert tribes, mysterious jungle temples, remote mountain fortresses and more could all be found within this unusual world along with races of all descriptions, many who no longer exist elsewhere.
+It has been many centuries since Agartha was formed and much of the world’s history has been lost.
 People have forgotten that their ancestors ever lived on any world but this one or that other worlds even exist.
+This is part of the magic of Agartha’s creation.
+The world itself is not quite a thousand years old, but the wishcraft used to make the world clouds the memories of even the longer lived races.

-In order to protect this world they made and turn it into a true haven from their enemies, the builders of Agartha fashioned wards to protect it and cut it off from any possibility of attack.
-No extraplanar travel to or from Agartha is possible except under very unusual circumstances.
-Due to the neglect of centuries small cracks have begun to appear in the wards, but even that is not enough to outright break them, nor would it be desirable to do so.
-There are things that can bypass the wards (like Death, and Time) but those are few and far between, and have a fairly high chance of killing you in the process, like the faulty star gate that brought Tamrin to Agartha….at an altitude of several thousand feet.
-In short, if it can mess with reality it can get in and out of Agartha.
-Wish and Miracle aren’t enough though.
-And for those few capable of getting past the wards it is still a very difficult and draining thing to do.
-Edit: Thanks to the turning inside out of the planet the wards have been changed.
-Allies can perceive the planet and travel to and from.
-No one else can even see it or remember it after they leave.
+In order to protect this world they made and make sure it remained a true haven from their enemies, the builders of Agartha fashioned wards to protect it and cut it off from any possibility of attack.
+No extraplanar travel to or from Agartha was possible except under very unusual circumstances.
+Due to the neglect of centuries small cracks began to appear in the wards, but even that was not enough to outright break them.
+There were certain powerful forces that could bypass the wards due to their natures, but those were few and far between, and even for them it was a difficult undertaking and generally involved some risk.

 The Dragon Empire: